rcjj98/tp/docs/UserGuide.md

 Format: `delete [p] INDEX`

-* Deletes the applicant at the specified `INDEX`. `INDEX` refers to the numerical position of the applicant in the applicant list.
+* Deletes the applicant at the specified `INDEX`. `INDEX` refers to the numerical position of the applicant in the applicant list.`INDEX` must be a positive integer 1, 2, 3, …​ and must be a valid task index.=

-Constraints:
-* `INDEX` must be a positive integer 1, 2, 3, …​ and must be a valid task index.=

 Example:<br>
 `delete [p] 1` <br><br>